nishant0426/Pan_Card_Validation/README.md

 2. **SQL Techniques Used**
 - **CTEs (Common Table Expressions):** For stepwise data cleaning and validation.
 - **Views:** Created `vw_valid_invalid_pans` to categorize PAN numbers.
 - **Joins:** Used in the final step to compare cleaned PANs with validated PANs.
+- - **Regex (Regular Expressions):** Applied to enforce PAN format and validation rules.

 3. **Validation Rules**
    - PAN format must follow: `^[A-Z]{5}[0-9]{4}[A-Z]$`.